pookiemaker/cirrus-logic-audio-raspbian-scripts/README.md

 #pyaudiotest.py
 Example showing how to use pyaudio with the cirrus card.
 These are provided as I the data is spread out.
 Check output by plot poping up.
 You have to close the plot.
 I have not put multiprocessing in to take care of that

+#alsaaudio.py
+Very similar to other tests, but used alsaaudio driver.
+Success is tested by looking at console for typical samled python numpy array ' [ 0.
+0. 0. ..., 19.
+19. 40.] the values are random

+#Notes on cirrus card.
+I have not checked it for response characteristics, but I will be doing so with some test equipment.
+As it was purchased for the superwide bandwidth and high sample rate.
+I have only tested it that it records and plays back from/into the headset.
+I will be updating that here.